 The 1962 Federal Aid Highway Act required states and local governments to conduct cooperative, comprehensive, and continuing ("3-C") transportation planning in order to receive federal funds for highway and transit improvements.
 Subsequently in 1973, an amendment to this act further required the governor of each state, with local concurrence, to designate a Metropolitan Planning Organization (MPO) for every urbanized area to coordinate area wide transportation planning.
-On March 22, 1974, the Lincoln MPO was established to guide transportation planning process in the Lincoln urbanized area as well as the coordination of transportation planning activities with transportation-related agencies within Lancaster County.
-The current "Memorandum of Understanding" between the City, County and State agreeing to cooperate in carrying out this task, was adopted on November 23, 1977.
+On March 22, 1974, the City of Lincoln was recognized as the Metropolitan Planning Organization (MPO) for the Lincoln Metropolitan Area serving Lincoln and Lancaster County to carry out transportation planning and decision-making for the Lincoln metropolitan planning area.
+The Memorandum of Understanding" between the City, County and State agreeing to cooperate in carrying out this task, was adopted on November 23, 1977.